Les Misérables

 I like stories about heroism, but what I love about Argo is that it’s such a quiet story about heroism.
 No epic gun fights, no explosions, no car chases, just the constant threat of being caught.

 I happen to think that Affleck is a great director as well.
-Yes, he’s made a lot of better acting choices lately but this is his their feature film and the third time he’s hit it out of the park.
+Yes, he’s made a lot of better acting choices lately, but this is his feature film and the third time he’s hit it out of the park.

 Silver Linings Playbook

-This is a movie that for 2 whole acts shows us characters with real problems and then in the third act everyone lives happily ever after and everything s fine and all the problems seem to be gone.
+This is a movie that, for two whole acts, shows us characters with real problems, and then in the third act, everyone lives happily ever after, and everything is fine, and all the problems seem to be gone.

 Well, maybe not, but she’s still amazing and Bradley Cooper and Robert de Niro both stand out as well.
 Make no mistake, they all acted the shit out of this.

-It’s just that the third act is both entirely predictable and doesn’t really jive with the rest of the movie for me.
+It’s just that the third act is entirely predictable and doesn’t really jive with the rest of the movie.
 It devolves from something interesting into a series of movie cliches.
 There is literally a point in this movie where I could have turned it off because I knew everything else that was going to happen.

 I can see why people connect with this movie, but I don’t see why it’s nominated for best picture of the year.

-**Conclusion:** Definitely see it.
-Worth it for Jennifer Lawrence alone even if her character is unbelievable.
+Conclusion: Definitely see it.
+It’s worth it for Jennifer Lawrence alone, even if her character is unbelievable.
 Just maybe don’t expect it to be as good as everyone told you it is.

-I’ve seen almost all the best picture nominees now and am starting to have a better idea what I think should win.
+I’ve seen almost all the Best Picture nominees now and am starting to better understand what I think should win.
 More on that closer to the date in question.
-In the mean time, what did you guys think of these three films?
+In the meantime, what did you guys think of these three films?
 Are they worthy of the nomination?
 Did any performances stand out?
 Comment below!